Example: Simulating Election Poll Bias and Variance

 This version of the urn model has three types of marbles in it.
 It is a bit more complex than the hypergeometric, but still common enough to have a named distribution: the multivariate hypergeometric.
-In Python, the urn model with more than two types of marbles is implemented as the
+In Python, the urn model with more than two types of marbles is implemented by the

 from scipy.stats import multivariate_hypergeom multivariate_hypergeom.rvs(votes, n)

 array([727, 703, 70])